Skip to content

 Employers must report payroll taxes to the government using forms such as Form 941 (quarterly payroll tax report) and Form 940 (unemployment tax report).
 These forms show how much tax has been withheld from employee paychecks and how much the employer has to pay in payroll taxes.

-It is important to fill these tax forms on time to avoid penalties and keep payroll records up to date.
+Filing these tax forms on time is important to avoid penalties and keep payroll records up to date.
 A business faces fines or audits from tax authorities if it fails to submit payroll tax reports.

 What rules apply to the payroll process?